AbdulazizAlsaiari/loan-default-prediction-ml/README.md

 4. **Feature Scaling** — `StandardScaler` fit on training data only (to avoid data leakage), applied to both train and test sets
 5. **Model Training & Comparison** — trained and evaluated 5 models, prioritizing recall on the minority (default) class
 6. **Model Persistence** — saved the final model, scaler, and feature column order with `joblib`
-7. **API Development** — built a Flask REST API that replicates the exact preprocessing pipeline on new input before prediction
+7. **API Development** — built a Flask REST API that replicates the exact preprocessing pipeline on new input before prediction, plus a simple web form for manual testing
 8. **Containerization** — packaged the API into a Docker image for consistent, portable local deployment

 ## Notes